qubicaamf/Rest.Json/README.md

 # Rest.Json
-A simple, lightweight and mockable C# Rest client focused on JSON but works also with plain text and raw bytes, built on top of HttpClient and Newtonsoft.Json.
+A simple, lightweight and mockable C# Rest client focused on JSON but works also with XML, plain text and raw bytes, built on top of HttpClient, Newtonsoft.Json and XmlSerializer.

 ### Getting started
 Please visit our tests to see all behaviors